Torsion-Audio/Scyclone/README.md

 **CI:** Pushes to `develop` run validation only (no downloadable artifacts).
 To release signed builds, push a version tag — see [Release process](docs/release.md).

 **Notes:**
 - The onnx library is now linked statically.
-No more need to download the onnx library via homebrew or via the github repository.
-Also the binaries are now notarized.
+No more need to download the onnx library via homebrew or via the github repository. macOS release builds are code-signed with Developer ID; notarization is currently disabled in CI (since June 2024) and will be re-enabled for official releases once the release pipeline is validated.
 - For Windows at the moment only release builds are supported.
 Debug builds will be supported with future updates.
 - The AU plugin has not been tested with Logic yet.
 Logic support will come in futher updates.